KaeruCT/GLXY/README.md

 4. Update the Android project:

-   `$ android update project --path .`
+   `$ android update project --path . --target android-17`

-   If there's an error, it means you probably do not have the target version installed.
-   You need version 17 to build this application.
+   If you don't have version 17 of the SDK, replace `android-17` for one the SDK versions you have installed.

 3. Run Ant: